JiazhangCai/PTRE/README.md

 # PTRE
-The code and data for the paper "Pseudo-Time Reconstruction to Infer Transmission Direction for COVID-19"
+The  mainly includes the code and data for the paper "Pseudo-Time Reconstruction to Infer Transmission Direction for COVID-19".